 Yet perhaps the greater threat is how bats can infect other animals, like dogs and cats, which are rarely immunized for rabies in the under-developed and developing world.
 And it’s quite possible this is how a dog Udenberg encountered in Guyana became rabid.

 In North America, Europe and other developed countries, widespread pet immunization has rendered rabies a low-risk disease, and provincial and territory wilderness vaccine-drop programs have helped lessen the risk of rabies from an animal in the wild.
-Even still, according to Canadian government, there are a number of “rabies-positive animals” reported every year, most often in bats, foxes, skunks and raccoons, which can make its way into livestock.
+But:

 If you’re ever bitten or even scratched by a bat anywhere in the world, immediately contact a doctor or public health authority, who may prescribe post-exposure treatment.

 There’s no cure, no medicine that can kill the virus in your body once symptoms begin to appear.
 For travellers, rabies is both a rural and an urban hazard, since dogs and farm animals often roam free, and our sense of curiosity (and affection!) often gets the best of us.
-Human cases have definitely resulted, says Rupprecht, from people interacting with the unknown and exotic.
-And Western travellers can attract dogs, says Udenberg, since they may look or smell differently.
-(This reverberates so tragically now, with the recent report of a 24-year-old traveller dying from rabies weeks after returning to Norway from the Philippines, where she was scratched by a puppy she’d rescued on the side of road.)
+This reverberated so tragically in 2019, after a 24-year-old traveller died from rabies weeks after returning to Norway from the Philippines, where she was simply scratched by a puppy that she’d rescued on the side of road.